linnnus/blog/posts/index-redirection.md

 I have tried to be very careful about the layout of the site, URI-wise.
 For example, all posts are located at `/posts/<glob>.html` and I never change the glob.
-I also try to avoid leaking extensions.
+I also try to avoid leaking implementatin details in the URL.
 This is rather easy since this is a static site, but in the future I might add dynamic elements.
-In that case I'll try not to introduce extensions like `.cgi` or `.php`.
+In that case I'll try not to introduce extensions like `.cgi` or `.php` that couple the URL to the underlying tech stack.

 Still, I fear it might not be enough.
 After all, perfection is the enemy of progress.